Christopher-Roman/project-1/README.md

 10. The user should be able to pick up knives to throw at zombies to clear them out of the way
 11. The user should have a limit to how many knives they have available to them and the ability to track how many they have currently
-12. The user should be able to pick up or earn more lives by killing zombies that drop them over give points to earn additional lives
-  (after MVP) Possible opening sequence of a non-user crashing into an obstacle before controls are handed over to teach them

   Link: